The Jungle Book 2

 The Jungle Book 2 is a 2003 animated adventure film produced by the Australian office at DisneyToon Studios and released by Walt Disney Pictures and Buena Vista Distribution.
-The theatrical version of the film was released in France on February 5, 2003, and released in the United States on February 14, 2003.
+The film was released in France on February 5, 2003, and released in the United States on February 14.

 The film is a sequel to Walt Disney's 1967 film The Jungle Book, and stars Haley Joel Osment as the voice of Mowgli and John Goodman as the voice of Baloo.

 The film was originally produced as a direct-to-video film, but was released theatrically first, similar to the Peter Pan sequel Return to Never Land.
 It is the fourth animated Disney sequel to have a theatrical release rather than going direct-to-video after The Rescuers Down Under (1990), Fantasia 2000 (1999), and Return to Never Land (2002) and the last one until Ralph Breaks the Internet (2018).
-The film is not based on The Second Jungle Book.
-However, they do have several characters in common.
+The film is not based on The Second Jungle Book, but they do have several characters in common.

-The film received negative reviews directed towards the animation and similarity in plotline to the first film.
-However, it was a box office success, grossing $135.7 million against a $20 million budget.
+The film received negative reviews criticizing the animation and plot, but it was a box office success, grossing $135.7 million against a $20 million budget.

 Plot

-Following the events of the previous film, Mowgli now resides in the "Man-Village" with the girl Shanti who lured him into the village, and he ends up being adopted by the village leader, who has a wife named Messua and a son named Ranjan.
-However, wanting to return to the exciting life of the jungle, he nearly leads the other children in the village into the jungle, and the village leader punishes him for disobeying what he told Mowgli about not leaving the village and putting them in danger.
+Following the events of the previous film, Mowgli now resides in the "Man-Village" with Shanti, the girl who lured him into the village, having been adopted by the village leader, who has a wife named Messua and a son named Ranjan.
+However, wanting to return to the exciting life of the jungle, Mowgli nearly leads the other children in the village across the river, against the instruction of the village leader, who punishes Mowgli for disobeying him and putting the other children in danger by sending him to his room without dinner.

-Meanwhile, in the jungle, Shere Khan has returned to Baloo and Bagheera's part of the jungle, seeking revenge on Mowgli for defeating him.
-Baloo enters the Man-Village and takes Mowgli back into the jungle; however, unbeknownst to them, Shere Khan had also enter the village, only to be attacked by the villagers.
+Meanwhile, in the jungle, Baloo starts to feel lonely and misses Mowgli.
+He goes to the Man-Village to get Mowgli, but Bagheera, alongside Colonel Hathi and his herd, tries to keep him away from there.
+Shere Khan has returned to Baloo and Bagheera's area of the jungle, seeking revenge on Mowgli for defeating him earlier, much to the vultures' surprise along with their new member Lucky.

+Later that night Baloo gets to the Man-Village and takes Mowgli back into the jungle; unbeknownst to them, Shere Khan had also entered the village looking for Mowgli, only to be attacked by the villagers.
 In the ensuing chase, Shanti and Ranjan sneak into the jungle to rescue Mowgli, believing that Baloo is a rabid animal who has kidnapped him.
+Kaa attempts to eat Mowgli while he obliviously sings with Baloo, only to be inadvertently injured by them with prickly pears.
+After swearing off associating with humans again, Kaa comes across and hypnotizes Shanti, whom he tries to eat only to be hit with a stick by Ranjan and scared off a cliff.